 Your class recently has participated in Reading Is Fundamental's (RIF) Book for Ownership program.
 We are thrilled to partner with RIF to provide children with the opportunity to choose new, high quality books to take home and own.
 In addition, we are committed to extending our focus on reading with many other resources and activities as part of the Books for Ownership program.
-In order to understand the impact of Books for Ownership on the children who participate, we are requesting that you answer a few short survey questions which you can find at the following link https://tinyurl.com/BFO-Educators.
-We appreciate your time.
-This type of information helps RIF and us continue to evaluate and provide the strongest programs to support all children to learn to read and give them the fundamental building blocks to reach their highest potential.
-And, please continue to use the resources and activities found at RIF.org/ literacy-central throughout the year to reinforce the importance of reading, engage your students in reading, and continue to create an ongoing culture of literacy.
+In order to understand the impact of Books for Ownership on the children who participate, we are requesting that you answer a few short survey This type of information helps RIF and us continue to evaluate and provide the strongest programs to support all children to learn to read and give them the fundamental building blocks to reach their highest potential.
+And, please continue to use the resources and activities found at RIF.org/literacy-central throughout the year to reinforce the importance of reading, engage your students in reading, and continue to create an ongoing culture of literacy.
 Thank you for your support.